-We regularly represent clients facing traffic, DUI, OVI or other criminal charges in mayor’s courts in municipalities throughout Ohio.
-If you have been charged in any of the following municipalities, your case may be filed in a mayor’s court or a municipal court:
+We regularly represent clients facing traffic, DUI, OVI and other criminal misdemeanor charges in Ohio mayor’s courts in municipalities throughout Columbus and Central Ohio.
+If you have been charged in any of the following municipalities, your case may be filed in an Ohio mayor’s court:

 - Canal Winchester

 - Grove City